CraftAcademyLabs/adventure_map_back_end/README.md

 ### Code coverage

 [SimpleCov](https://github.com/colszowka/simplecov) is configured on this project to measure code test coverage.
-Everytime we run tests using either `RSpec` or `Cucumber` a coverage report is genarate in the `coverage` directory of the application, in html format that you can open with your favorite browser.
+Everytime we run tests using either `RSpec` or `Cucumber` a coverage report is genarated in the `coverage` directory of the application, in html format that you can open with your favorite browser.

 ```shell
 # Run your test suite. e.g: `RSpec`